 Antibiotics, even those important to human medicine, are frequently used for rapid growth promotion in livestock and poultry and to prevent illness in animals living in cramped and unhealthy conditions.
 The FDA estimates that animal agriculture accounts for 70 percent of all U.S. antibiotic use.

 The overuse and misuse of antibiotics in the meat industry is contributing to the rise of antibiotic-resistance in the U.S. and across the world.
-This serious public health issue is estimated to kill 10 million people a year worldwide by 2050.
+This serious public health issue is responsible for 2 million infections and 23,000 deaths each year.

 When McDonald’s announced last year that it was updating its policy to procure only chickens raised without antibiotics used to treat humans, ICCR members applauded the move as an important first step forward in sustainable meat production and an acknowledgement that management concedes the dangers over-exposure to antibiotics can have on public health.
 But, when the policy wasn’t extended to cover beef and pork, mainstay meats in the restaurants’ menus, they re-filed a resolution requesting that the antibiotics policy be expanded to include all meats.
 The proposal received the backing of proxy voting advisors ISS which we are hopeful will drive shareholder support and result in a strong vote.